maestr0/eliminator-slajdow/README.md

 `web-ext run`

-`gulp build-es` to build ES js file for CDN
+`gulp build` to build ES js file for CDN

 `gulp connect` to server the JS from localhost for es-dev